 There’s no set monthly cost that’s associated with owning a Sheltie.
 The total amount will depend on several things, the biggest of which being the quality of food that you serve them and whether they require regular medical care.

-Shelties can be quite reasonable to own or they can be money pits.
+Shelties can be quite reasonable to own or they can be expensive.
 In that sense, they’re just like any other dog breed, but they’re probably a bit less likely than most to suffer from expensive medical conditions.

 Shetland Sheepdog Health Care Costs